TV Jargons

 Multimedia The delivery of information, via personal computer or interactive player, that combines text, graphics, audio, still images, animation, motion video from a CD or DVD, magnetic disk, optical disc, video or audio tape

-NTSC National Television System Committee: The Colour TV system in North America.
+System Committee: The Colour TV system in North America.

 ND filter Neutral Density filter.
 ND filters reduce the amount of light equally across the entire visible wavelength range without affecting colour.